snipersap/JavaProjects/MadLibsGame/readme.md

 # ReadMe

-This repo is the project *LoopPractice* as described in the course [HackerRank: 30 days of code (Java)](https://www.hackerrank.com/domains/tutorials/30-days-of-code).
+This repo is the project *day6-MadLibs Game* as described in the course [HackerRank: 30 days of code (Java)](https://www.hackerrank.com/domains/tutorials/30-days-of-code).

 This repo demonstrates the use of random and math libraries in Java.